 Starting school is a major and exciting event in the life of your child and we are so thrilled to be able to share the experience with you.
 We always look forward to meeting our new children and their families and hope that parents, children and teachers will all work together to achieve the best possible start to school life for every child.
-We hope this booklet will provide some useful information to help you and your child settle into school life.
+We hope this booklet will provide you with all the essential information needed to help you and your child settle into school life.